Canal pound: Level walkers and repairs

 American canals often had a man called a "level walker" (Chesapeake and Ohio Canal), "bank watchman" (Erie Canal), towpath walker or inspector whose job was to walk along the pound (level) with a shovel, checking for leaks and repairing minor ones before the leak could cause major damage, and calling the section work crew for major ones.
-His rounds were about 20 to 24 miles daily.
+His rounds were about 20 to 24 mi daily.
 Muskrats would cause leaks by burrowing in the canal, as well as competitors such as stage coach lines or teamsters who would sabotage the canal by digging holes in the bank.
 Other duties included checking the waste weir gates to see if they were letting out the correct amount of water, checking aqueducts for damage, as well as being called in the night to search for missing persons supposedly drowned in the canal.

 If a break or leak was discovered and the level walker could not do repair it himself, he sent a message to the section superintendent or headquarters, and the section crew with a repair scow would come.
 These boats carried clay straw, takes, rope, wooden boards, and tools (picks & shovels).
 For culverts and flood gates, a row of heavy planks, interlocked with tongue and groove, would be driven across the canal (similar to a cofferdam) above and below the break, and would swell when wet.
 After the water drained out through the break, it would be repaired.
-If the break was in the bank or berm of the canal, the crew would drive two rows of stakes, about a foot apart, across the breach, then weaving rope between them.
+If the break was in the bank or berm of the canal, the crew would drive two rows of stakes, about 1 ft apart, across the breach, then weaving rope between them.
 Straw was put in it, and that would slow or stop the water flow.
 A row of planks were then driven to stop the flow, and then the break would be filled with dirt and rocks.

 Burrowing animals, such as muskrats, would cause leaks by digging holes.
 Indiana canals had leaks from burrowing crawfish.
 Canal companies would often post bounties for muskrats, e.g. the Middlesex Canal.